Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Discussion

 In Section~\ref{sec4:stream_evo}, we discussed the emission properties of a cold stream with a fixed radius of $R_{\stream} = 1 \, \mathrm{kpc}$ at the virial radius $R_{\rm{v}} = 100 \, \mathrm{kpc}$ of a massive galaxy residing in a $10^{12} \, \rm M_{\sun}$ halo.
 As the stream survives and penetrates deeper into the halo, it becomes denser leading to an increase in its emission by a factor $10^2-10^3$ \citep{LyblobMandelker2020}.

-In the Condensing regime, characterised by high density, high metallicity, and/or high $R_{\stream}$, the impact of magnetic field and thermal conduction on the stream's emission is negligible.
-However, in the Intermediate or Diffusing regimes, where the stream exhibits low number density, and/or low metallicity, and/or small radius, the presence of magnetic field and thermal conduction leads to a significant reduction in the stream emission by a factor of $10-20$.
+In the {\it condensing stream} regime, characterised by high density, high metallicity, and/or large $R_{\stream}$, the impact of magnetic fields and thermal conduction on the stream's emission is negligible.
+However, in the {\it intermediate} or {\it diffusing stream} regimes, where the stream exhibits low number density, and/or low metallicity, and/or a small radius, the presence of magnetic fields and thermal conduction leads to a significant reduction in the stream emission by a factor of $10-20$.

 Our analysis reveals that, on average, the hydrogen contribution to the stream's emission is $\sim 20\%$, with the highest cases reaching around 45\% (see Appendix \ref{app:Lnet_nature}).
 Given that the cooling emission is predominantly collisional, it is expected that the Ly$\alpha$ emission contributes to $\sim 50\%$ of the total hydrogen cooling rate \citep[][see figure 7]{Dijkstra2017}.
-Therefore, for MHD+TC simulations (considering only cases with $\alpha \neq 0^\circ$ as more realistic compared to a purely parallel magnetic field), the total net emission from a cold stream near the galaxy ($0.1R_{\rm v}$ of the halo centre) is in the range of $L_{\rm{net}}\left(0.1 R_{\rm{v}}\right) = 4\times10^{36}\text{--}10^{38}\, \rm erg\, s^{-1}$.
+Therefore, for MHD+TC simulations (considering only cases with $\alpha \neq 0^\circ$, which are more realistic than a purely parallel magnetic field), the total net emission from a cold stream near the galaxy ($0.1R_{\rm v}$ from the halo centre) is in the range of $L_{\rm{net}}\left(0.1 R_{\rm{v}}\right) = \left(100\text{--}1000\right)\times L_{\rm{net}}\left(1 R_{\rm{v}}\right)$.
 The subsequent Ly$\alpha$ emission in the vicinity of the galaxy should be,